Want to learn the basics of hand embroidery with an easy online workshop – totally free?

 If you already know the basics – sign up for Embroidery 201.
 It’s also free!
 You’ll learn how to stitch on specialty fabrics like felt and stretchy T-shirts.
 Plus you’ll learn lots and lots and LOTS more stitches – all my favorites!

 Last week I showed you how you could quickly add some color to your embroidery using colored pencils or crayons instead of fill stitches.
-Today I want to show you how you can do the same thing with applique.
-My computer is on the fritz and I can’t do any video until it’s fixed, so today is an all photo tutorial.
+Today I want to show you how you can do the same thing by combining applique and embroidery.

 I have two different approaches to this technique.
 I think of the first one as my “color outside the lines” technique and the other as my “color inside the lines” technique.
 We’ll do outside the lines first.

 I really like screen prints when the colors don’t exactly register.
 It’s usually considered a mistake, but I love it.
-And I’m not the only one.
-I see lots of people doing it on purpose.
-Here’s an example.
+Here’s a little elephant print I made several years ago. . .

-These cute notecards are available here.
-See how the lines of the hair don’t exactly match up with the color block of the hair?
-It works because the eye reads the strong line – not the color block.
+See how the magenta elephant doesn’t exactly match up with the space I left for him in the blue background?
 That’s the look I’m trying to achieve with this technique.
 Here’s how you do it. . .

 Choose a fabric for the applique and transfer your embroidery pattern to it.